Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

 Then check out out giraffe, rhino, African elephant, hippo, African buffalo and other African animal silhouette paintings.

-While the landscapes and animals are depicted in shades of ostensibly bland black, the subjects are instantly recognisable from the sharp outlines.
+While the landscapes and animals are depicted in shades of ostensibly bland black, the subjects are instantly recognizable from the sharp outlines.
+See if you check off all the subjects in each piece, down to the district species.

 Then check out our curated: